SonDo580/cli-games/README.md

 # InventWithPython Games

-- Making games with Python
+- Making CLI games with Python
 - From: https://inventwithpython.com/invent4thed/

 # How to play